mehulagg/gitlab_test/doc/administration/geo/replication/location_aware_git_url.md

 the Geo node closest to them.
 This means users don't need to update their Git configuration to take advantage of closer Geo nodes as they move.

-This is possible because, Git push requests can be automatically redirected (HTTP) or proxied (SSH) from **secondary** nodes to the **primary** node.
+This is possible because Git push requests can be automatically redirected (HTTP) or proxied (SSH) from **secondary** nodes to the **primary** node.

 Though these instructions use [AWS Route53](https://aws.amazon.com/route53/),